-Send out the invitations.
+- Send out the invitations.
 Send invitations 8 weeks before the wedding to allow time for RSVPs.
 Consider setting the deadline early so that you may add guests if space allows.
-For tips on adding guests before the ceremony, click here.

 One Month Before

-Make final payments.
+- Make final payments.
 All contracts are different, but most wedding payments are due one month prior to the date.
 Review your contracts, and add any specific dates to your wedding planning timeline.

 Week of the Wedding

 - Confirm vendor times.
 Make sure that anyone that is part of your wedding day understands the plan.

 - Review the playlist with your wedding DJ.
 While it’s not a good idea to pick every song of the night, let your DJ know your must-play, try-to-play and do-not-play lists.
 Use his expert advice to help you create a timeline and plan for the wedding reception music.

 - Set aside checks for the vendors.
 Designate someone, usually the best man, to make payments or provide tips on your wedding day.